Cauliflower Tacos with Chickpeas – Vegetarian

 PS: If you aren’t living the roasted cauliflower life, I gotcha covered.
 Since the time I showed you how to roast cauliflower, I also gave you recipes for roasted cauliflower with chili powder and Parmesan roasted cauliflower.
 Make sure you don’t miss my whole roasted cauliflower, either.
 You will want to drink the sauce!

 I recommend topping these tacos with avocado, pickled red onions, a sprinkle of cheese, and lots of cilantro.
 But of course, have fun with it!
 Use your favorite taco toppings and make these your own.
-Try drizzling a little homemade fry sauce over the tacos or freshly made salsa verde.
+Try drizzling a little homemade fry sauce over the tacos, or top them with freshly made salsa verde, or pico de gallo.

 Serving Suggestions: These are great on their own, but make it a full Mexican fiesta with these side dishes:

 - one head of cauliflower, cut into bite-sized pieces

 - 1 can (15 oz) chickpeas, drained and rinsed and patted dry